Skip to main content

 GW

-The total capacity of the Dogger Bank (A and B) offshore wind farm project
+the total capacity of the Dogger Bank (A, B, C) project

 GW

-The total capacity of the Dogger Bank (A and B) offshore wind farm project
+the total capacity of the Dogger Bank (A, B, C) project

 Our history in the UK